umarhassan-mitodl/14.771-fall-2008/content/pages/readings.md

 Miguel, Edward, and Michael Kremer.
 "Worms: Identifying Impacts on Education and Health in the Presence of Treatment Externalities." *Econometrica* 72, no. 1 (2004): 159-217.

 Field, Erica, Omar Robles, and Maximo Torero.
 "Iodine Deficiency and Schooling Attainment in Tanzania."
-Unpublished paper, January 2007. ({{% resource_link "9d5f1c8d-7276-404e-8aca-47147c288186" "PDF - 1.3 MB" %}})
+Unpublished paper, January 2007. ([PDF - 1.3 MB](http://dx.doi.org/10.1257/app.1.4.140))

 Bleakley, Hoyt.
 "Disease and Development: Evidence from Hookworm Eradication in the American South." *The Quarterly Journal of Economics* 122, no. 1 (2007): 73-117.

 Bobonis, Gustavo J., Edward Miguel, and Charu Puri Sharma.
 "Iron Deficiency Anemia and School Participation." *Journal of Human Resources* 41, no. 4 (2006): 692-721.

 Thomas, Duncan, et al. "Iron Deficiency and the Well-Being of Older Adults: Early Results from a Randomized Nutrition Intervention."
-Paper presented at the Population Association of America Annual Meetings, Minneapolis, April 2003, and the International Studies in Health and Economic Development Network meeting, San Francisco, May 2003. ({{% resource_link "702ba566-5357-4976-91c1-22dc647444ab" "PDF" %}})
+Paper presented at the Population Association of America Annual Meetings, Minneapolis, April 2003, and the International Studies in Health and Economic Development Network meeting, San Francisco, May 2003. ([PDF](http://emlab.berkeley.edu/users/webfac/emiguel/e271_s04/friedman.pdf))

 ### Diseases